Harold Bascom Durham Jr.

 Harold Bascom Durham Jr. (October 12, 1942 – October 17, 1967) was a United States Army officer and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in the Vietnam War.

 Biography

 Durham joined the Army from Atlanta, Georgia in 1964, and by October 17, 1967 was serving as a second lieutenant in Battery C, 6th Battalion, 15th Artillery Regiment, 1st Infantry Division.
 During the Battle of Ong Thanh, Durham repeatedly exposed himself to hostile fire in order to direct artillery fire despite severe wounds.
 He was killed during the battle and posthumously awarded the Medal of Honor for his actions.

-Durham, aged 25 at the time of his death, is buried in Oak Ridge Cemetery, Tifton, Georgia.